 “It got a lot of publicity over the weekend [after the talk].
 Monday morning, we got the glorious news that the university’s chancellor is having FTND come to the University of Wisconsin-La Crosse because of all the social media attention,” Carmel said.
 “We want what’s best for our community and we want everyone to know the truth behind pornography.”

 The news also got out that the university’s chancellor was personally reimbursing the school the thousands it paid to the performer.

 We would be nowhere without Fighters like Lynae and Carmel

 Thanks in part to these incredible Fighters, the national attention of a porn performer being paid to speak to university students is being punctuated by our upcoming presentation on campus.
 Without these Fighters speaking out, who knows how the story would have ended?

-Think you’ve got what it takes to win it next year?
-Nominate yourself or a friend for our 2019 Fighter of the Year award after making waves in your community!
+Think you’ve got what it takes to win Fighter of the Year?
+Nominate yourself or a friend for our Fighter of the Year award!

 We are so grateful to Fighters like Lynae and Carmel because they are not only loyal to the cause, but they’re unafraid to make the movement famous in their community and the world.
 We’re excited and honored to award these sisters with our 2018 Fighter of the Year award, and look forward to the awareness they’ll continue to raise on behalf of this movement for real love.